Princes in the Tower

 The Two Princes Edward and Richard in the Tower, 1483 by Sir John Everett Millais, 1878, part of the Royal Holloway picture collection.
 Edward V at right wears the garter of the Order of the Garter beneath his left knee.

-The Princes in the Tower refers to the mystery of the fate of the deposed King Edward V of England and his younger brother Prince Richard of Shrewsbury, Duke of York, heirs to the throne of King Edward IV of England.
-The brothers were the only sons of the king by his queen, Elizabeth Woodville, living at the time of their father's death in 1483.
-Aged 12 and 9 years old, respectively, they were lodged in the Tower of London by their paternal uncle and England's regent, Richard, Duke of Gloucester, in preparation for Edward V's forthcoming coronation.
+The Princes in the Tower refers to the mystery of the fate of the deposed English King Edward V and his younger brother Prince Richard, Duke of York, heirs to the throne of King Edward IV.
+The brothers were the only surviving sons of the king by his queen, Elizabeth Woodville, and were aged 12 and 9 years old, respectively, at the time of their father's death in April 1483.
+They were lodged in the Tower of London by their paternal uncle and England's regent, Richard, Duke of Gloucester, in preparation for Edward V's forthcoming coronation.
 Before the young king's coronation, however, he and his brother were declared illegitimate by Parliament.
-Gloucester ascended the throne as Richard III.
+Gloucester ascended the throne instead as Richard III.

 It is unclear what happened to the two princes after the last recorded sighting of them in the tower.
 It is generally assumed that they were murdered; a common hypothesis is that the murder was commissioned by Richard III in an attempt to secure his hold on the throne.
 Their deaths may have occurred sometime in 1483, but apart from their disappearance, the only evidence is circumstantial.
-As a result, several other theories about their fates have been proposed, including the suggestion that they were murdered by their kinsman the Duke of Buckingham, their future brother-in-law King Henry VII, or his mother Lady Margaret Beaufort, among others.
+As a result, several other theories about their fates have been proposed, including the suggestion that they were murdered by their kinsman Henry Stafford, 2nd Duke of Buckingham, their future brother-in-law King Henry VII, or his mother Lady Margaret Beaufort, among others, although theorised culprits besides Stafford and Richard III are generally not given much credence.
 It has also been suggested that one or both princes may have escaped assassination.
-In 1487, Lambert Simnel initially was crowned in Dublin as "King Edward", but later claimed by others to be York's cousin the Earl of Warwick.
-And again several years later, from 1491 until his capture in 1497, Perkin Warbeck claimed to be the Duke of York, having supposedly escaped to Flanders.
-Warbeck's claim was supported by some contemporaries, including York's aunt the Duchess of Burgundy.
+In 1487, Lambert Simnel initially claimed to be Prince Richard and was crowned in Dublin as "King Edward VI", but later claimed by others to be the Princes' cousin, Edward Plantagenet, 17th Earl of Warwick.
+Again, several years later, from 1491 until his capture in 1497, Perkin Warbeck claimed to be the younger prince, Richard, Duke of York, having supposedly escaped to Flanders.
+Warbeck's claim was supported by some contemporaries, including York's aunt Margaret, Duchess of Burgundy.

 In 1674, workmen at the Tower of London excavated, from under a staircase, a wooden box containing two small human skeletons.
 The bones were widely accepted at the time as those of the princes, but this has not been proven and is far from certain.
 King Charles II had the bones buried in Westminster Abbey, where they remain.